Story Points

 Thoughts

-The design Telling a story across geography and time on a static plane is difficult because it requires three dimensions - time, latitude, and longitude - when there are only two dimensions available.
+Telling a story across geography and time on a static plane is difficult because it requires three dimensions - time, latitude, and longitude - when there are only two dimensions available.
 Read more

-MIT and class names For the unfamiliar, numbers rule at MIT, and classes are no exception.
+For the unfamiliar, numbers rule at MIT, and classes are no exception.
 Read more

 Any quest requires the development of special skills.
 I am currently exploring approaches for visualizing an artist's entire body of work.
 Before tackling some of the big guys who produced hundreds of works, I am experimenting with the paintings of Johannes Vermeer - my Dutch guinea pig.
 His body of 34 accepted paintings is the right size to quickly produce a neat little infographic: